 - Understanding and getting explanations of the financial results and what it means operationally.

-- Getting the financial reports done and checked in a timely manner.
+- Ensuring that the financial reports were completed and checked in a timely manner.

-- Getting the external reporting done and filed on time.
+- Ensuring that the external reporting were completed and filed on time.

 - Establish additional monthly financial reports and determine which formats is best suited for the company.

-- Producing a flash financial report (including revenues, operating income and bank/investment balances) by the end of the third working day after month end.
-Which means improving processes of producing the revenues and keeping the bank detail up-to-date daily
+- Producing a flash financial report (including revenues, operating income and bank/investment balances) by the end of the fifth working day after month end.

-- Push our audit firm to have the final draft of the audited financial report 10 working days before the JSE deadline due to the flurry of activities just before the cutoff date which creates a lot of stress and a higher possibility of errors.
+- Working with our external auditors to have the final draft of the audited financial report at least 10 working days before the JSE deadline.

 The Remuneration Committee was formed in 2016 and its main functions are: